jdelic/authserver/README.rst

 This is a Python Django based server application that provides single sign-on services for my own setup.
-It has OAuth2 endpoints and for applications that don't support any of these a SQL stored procedure database abstraction.
+It has OAuth2 endpoints and for applications that don't support any of these: a SQL stored procedure database abstraction.

 As a second application it provides *dkimsigner*, a daemon that speaks SMTP and receives mail, then forwards it to another SMTP port after signing it with a DKIM key from its database.

+The third included application is *mailforwarder*.
+As OpenSMTPD 6.x does not offer a stable filter API and `my OpenSMTPD setup`__ already `relies on
+<opensmtpd_spapi>`__ the "stored procedure API", *mailforwarder* provides
+a daemon speaking SMTP that resolves domains and email-addresses in *authserver's* database and can then forward email to one-or-more other email addresses.
+Basically a `.forward` or `.qmail` implementation based on authserver's database schema as a Python daemon.

 It also provides Django ``manage.py`` commands for registering OAuth2 applications.
 Those are useful for creating configuration entries through